Cambodia 5/30/2024

 Wellness and Yoga

-Koh Rong is developing a small but high-quality wellness scene.
+Koh Rong has developed a small but high-quality wellness scene alongside its party reputation.

-• Yoga: Several resorts on Long Set Beach offer sunrise yoga on the sand.
+• Yoga: Several resorts and dedicated studios on Long Set Beach offer sunrise yoga sessions directly on the sand.
+The combination of morning light, the sound of the sea, and the cool of early morning makes for an exceptional practice environment.

-Koh Rong is a tropical dream on the cusp of change.
-It offers deserted beaches that will make you cry with happiness, and a jungle that is still wild.
+Koh Rong is a tropical dream on the cusp of irreversible change.
+It offers deserted beaches that will make your chest ache with beauty, a jungle that still feels genuinely wild, and a bioluminescent sea that you will remember for the rest of your life.
+Go now, while the balance between paradise and development still tips in paradise’s favor.